Your cart is empty!

 It’s empowering and motivating to know your biometric scores to ensure you keep them in the optimal range.
 Your doctor, or even a gym trainer, can determine your body mass index (BMI) and body fat percentage.
 Your BMI is a very useful parameter that measures your height (squared) over your weight.
 A healthy numerical value should fall between 20 and 25.
 These measurements are based on the World Health Organization’s global standards.

 Ensure that you are eating a diet that’s at least 80 percent filled with whole, nutritious foods.
 Eating healthy can be fun and easy!
 Simply follow any one of these recipes to whip up a delicious smoothie, packed with antioxidants and super-nutrients, once or twice a day.
-Skip the takeout and vending machines at work and enjoy a supercharged smoothie each day with the NutriBullet PRO Workplace Wellness Kit!
+Skip the takeout and vending machines at work and enjoy a supercharged smoothie each day!

 November is an important month for many employees in terms of healthcare.
 During that time, employees in the United States are able to make changes to their health plans, which can include dental, vision, and medical care.
 In addition, a lot of companies schedule health screenings for preventive measures and data gathering on their workforce.
 Talk to your health care provider about your results and what they mean for your general health.
 And learn how small changes in your diet and habits can help improve your numbers.